 Methodology & Insights

-I began by aggregating data from Spotify's API, capturing key audio features like danceability, tempo, valence, and beat strength.
+I began by aggregating data from Spotify's API, capturing key audio features like tempo, duration, and beat strength.
 To enrich the dataset, I manually tracked TikTok virality, streams-per-day since release, and Billboard Africa chart appearances.
 I then defined genre-specific hit criteria tailored to Afrobeats and Amapiano, accounting for cultural and platform-driven dynamics.
 Once labeled, I used logistic regression and random forest models to evaluate predictive performance and extract feature importances.
+Conclusively, I selected the class-balanced Random Forest model as the stronger final model because it improved hit detection under class imbalance.

 Lyric Analysis (Genius Integration):